sidvenkatayogi/wsprclone/README.md

 # Wispr Edit

 **Wispr Edit** is a voice-to-text application inspired by [Wispr Flow](https://www.wispr.ai/).
-It brings fast, accurate voice typing to any application on your computer and adds a powerful "Smart Edit" feature that lets you modify text using natural language voice commands.
+It brings fast, accurate voice typing to any application on your computer and adds a "Smart Edit" feature that lets you modify text using natural language voice commands.

 ## Features